Marceillo/shark-run/README.md

 - [Gitpod](https://www.gitpod.io/#get-started) - used to deploy the website.
 - [Github](https://github.com/) - used to host and edit the website.
-- [Am I responsive](https://ui.dev/amiresponsive) - This tool tests the site's responsiveness and provides an image used at the beginning of the document.
+- [perplexity](https://www.perplexity.ai/) - This was used for the dictionery and the Nautical language used in the game.
+- [PEP8ci](https://pep8ci.herokuapp.com/#) - This was used check for errors or industry standard code is correct.
+- [Heruku](https://id.heroku.com/login) - THis is used to host my game consol for others to use.

 ## Testing